ku-sldg/plih/_posts/2016-06-13-SimpleInterpreters.md

 (Num n) = (Num n)
 {% endhighlight %}

-We now have an interpreter for numbers, but nothing more.
+We now have an interpreter for literal numbers, but nothing more.

 The `Plus` constructor represents a more interesting case.
 We have a rule named $PlusE$ that defines interpretation of `t1+t2`: